 How much will you use the product?

 Is this something you will be using everyday?
 Are you just using it for towels or other clothing?
-Would you use it throughout the year, even in the summer?
+Would you use it throughout the year, outside of the winter months?
 What you are using the towel warmer for will dictate how often you use it.
 If this is something you will use regularly obviously that makes the case stronger for investing the money and time to get one.

 What are the alternatives and how much do they cost?